aurelien-riv/ariviere.github.io/_posts/2019-12-21-is-your-magento2-full-page-cacheable.markdown

 # Is your Magento2 website full-page cacheable?

 ## What if Full Page Cache (aka FPC)?
-Magento uses many cache types by default: layout, reflection, block_html... and you can add yours if you have specific things to cache.
-But amongst them, you also have fullpage, which stores the entire page.
+Magento uses many cache types by default: layout, reflection, block\_html... and you can add yours if you have specific things to cache.
+But amongst them, you also have full\_page, which stores the entire page.

-However, it cannot cache every pages: what would happen if you try to cache the whole customer account page?
+However, it cannot cache every page: what would happen if you try to cache the whole customer account page?

 First, when a page is cacheable and FPC enabled, Magento's models in charge of holding the session data are impersonated, which mean you won't serve another customer's data on your cache, **except** if you use $\_SESSION.
-That behavior avoids data leaks but also leads to weird behaviours once in production, if your site is not well tested (as you don't use FPC on your development machine).
+That behaviour avoids data leaks but also leads to weird issues once in production, if your site is not well tested (as you don't use FPC on your development machine).

 Then, Magento made that page not cacheable, so FPC won't do anything on it, contrary to your custom pages that will, by default, be cacheable.

 ### How to make a page non cacheable?

 As long as your page contains at least one non cacheable block, it is not eligible to FPC.
-Beware, if your block says its cache key or cache lifetime is null, it won't be cached on **block\_html** cache, but FPC will still cache the page.
+Beware, if your block says its cache key or cache lifetime is null, it won't be cached on **block\_html** cache, but **FPC will still cache the page**.

 To prevent full page caching, your block **must** set the cacheable attribute to false in its layout's XML file!